TUMFTM/f1-timing-database/README.md

 The data is available for the seasons 2014 - 2019.

+Hint: Progress in the `fcyphases` and `laps` tables are calculated based on time, not on distance.
+Therefore, 0.8 means that the phase started/ended at 80% of the final lap time, not at 80% of the track length (since this data is not available).

 ### drivers table
 | Field | Type | Key |
 |---|---|---|